nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     ````

 ### Delay a flight
+- In the event the flight cannot depart on time and needs to be delayed, users can use this input to delay the flight to a later timing within the same day.
 1. Delaying an existing flight with a later timing .
    1. Test Case: `delay sq654 dt/2100`
    2. Expected Output: